 For the website and on social media (e.g. Instagram, Facebook or Twitter), most regular photos will do as we do not use high-resolution images on it.
 For the magazine and other printed publications (e.g. serial books), quality demands are considerably higher.
 Please read the requirements below before uploading photos for the magazine.

 With the exemption of photos from press releases used by us, we credit photos to the photographer only (a person's name), or use them anonymously if you require so.
 We do not credit photos to websites or agencies.

-Photos for the magazine
+Photos for the magazine and other printed publications

 The minimum size requirement is for the subject of the photo to fill a portion of about 1600 pixels wide ('landscape' orientation).
 In other words, if you crop the photo like we do at Scramble, the resulting image should be at least that wide.* Obviously, that resulting image has to be sharp (originally sharp, not by applying a lot of sharpening afterwards).
 It also has to have the horizon as it was in reality, because much levelling afterwards may render the image useless (due to edge clipping).
 Finally, the exposure should be about right as highly under- or over-exposed photos can hardly be used.

 * Photos at normal size inside Scramble magazine are printed at 300dpi, 13cm wide.

 Please note that the above are minimum requirements.
 It is often better, and easier, to send us original photos (including JPG renderings of RAW images) that are sharp, level and well enough exposed.